BOARD OF DIRECTORS

 Susan C. Elhilow, Board Member

 Prior to practicing public accounting for the national firm Ernst & Young, Susan worked in the interior design, hospitality and retail industries.
-Combining these career experiences with her creativity and entrepreneurial spirit, she co-founded a thriving full service design studio and retail boutique, Gracie Street Interior Design, Inc., in downtown West Palm Beach, serving as the Managing Director for 23 years.
+Combining these career experiences with her creativity and entrepreneurial spirit, she co-founded a thriving full-service design studio and retail boutique in downtown West Palm Beach, serving as the Managing Director for 23 years.

 As an independent advisor, Susan has conceived and overseen multiple commercial and residential interior projects, each bringing smiles and blissful satisfaction to all those enjoying the results.
 Susan has been married to her husband Mark for 30 years and raised their two daughters as a dedicated, hands-on mother while balancing her business and community responsibilities.
 She continues to immerse herself in efforts impacting the wellbeing and lives of others with a desire to use her skills and talents in the most beneficial and impactful way.